 For convenience, the campus life office in the Turner Lynch Campus Center student commons area keeps a general first aid kit for student.
-(Back to ToC)

 12.2.
 Campus Life Policies, Procedures and Requirements

 Several policies, procedures and requirements which relate to students and student conduct are given in Sec.
 3., including (but not limited to) the following: